mpv-player/mpv-build/README.rst

     dpkg -i mpv-build-deps_1.0_all.deb

+    apt-get install -f

-dpkg -i will require root rights of course.
+dpkg and apt-get will require root rights of course.

 Building a Debian package
 =========================

+First make sure that you have the latest version of mpv and its
+dependencies:

+    ./update

-You can build a full mpv Debian package with the following command:
+You can then build a full mpv Debian package with the following command:

     debuild -uc -us -b -j4